ibm-functions/composer/docs/COMPOSITIONS.md

 ## Conductor actions

 Compositions are implemented by means of OpenWhisk [conductor actions](https://github.com/apache/incubator-openwhisk/blob/master/docs/conductors.md).
-The conductor actions are implicitly synthesized when compositions are deployed using the `compose` command or the `composer` module.
-The `encode` method on compositions may also be used to generate the conductor actions for compositions.
+The conductor actions are implicitly synthesized when compositions are deployed using the `compose` command or the `composer.deploy` method.
+Alternatively, the `composer.encode` method can encode compositions without deploying them.
+See [COMPOSER.md](COMPOSER.md) for details.
-- `composition.encode()` replaces all the compositions nested inside `composition` with conductor actions.
-It does not alter the composition itself, only its components.
-- `composition.encode(name)` is a shorthand for `composition.named(name).encode()`.
-It encodes the composition and all its components into conductor actions, replacing the composition with an invocation of the action named `name` bound to the conductor action for `composition`.